okta/okta.github.io/_source/_standards/flows.md

 ## Authorization Flows

 The preceding sequence of steps describes the Authorization Code flow, the most common way of obtaining tokens.
 The framework provides other possible flows.
 The choice of flow depends on your execution environment and security needs.
-T

 The OAuth 2.0 flows are: